 As of today the program is continuing well with enriching collaborations with two major groups of partners: NGOs and public schools.

 Throughout the year the activity grew steadily, also thanks to the support of 20 local ST volunteers that are supporting the Foundation, for both the Tablet for Kids course and the classic ICB course.

 The activity in the country has been constantly growing.
 On the basis of these good results and considering the potential of the country it has been decided to create a new organization: ST Foundation India.

-2019 has begun under the guidance of the new organization and as of September 2019 over 88,000 beneficiaries were reached since the inception.
+2019 began under the guidance of the new organization and as of December 2019 over 90,000 beneficiaries were reached since the inception.